shopbeam/flash-widget-example/README.md

 This allows you to obtain information like product description, price and stock availability.

-Please refer to [product data json samples](https://github.com/shopbeam/flash-widget-example/blob/master/json-product-data-samples.md) for reference when working with product widget data.
+Please refer to our [product data json samples page](https://github.com/shopbeam/flash-widget-example/blob/master/json-product-data-samples.md) for reference when working with product widget data.